ThinkR-open/gitlabr/README.md

 R code using {gitlabr} to perform some common GitLab actions can look like this

+  - Create a TOKEN on your Gitlab instance with scopes: `api`

   - Store your token in .Renviron with `usethis::edit_r_environ()` and restart your session